The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Regulatory Services option).

 The Products Containing Meat etc (England) Regulations 2014 define 'meat' and 'regulated product'.
 They require certain types of regulated meat products to contain a minimum amount of meat.

-A 'regulated product' is defined in the Regulations as: 'a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters), the carpus, the tarsus, or the tail of any mammalian or bird species recognised as fit for human consumption'.
+A 'regulated product' is defined in the Regulations as: "a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat….; (c) the heart, the tongue, the muscles of the head (other than the masseters [cheeks, which are considered to be meat]), the carpus [lower forelimb], the tarsus [lower hindlimb], or the tail of any mammalian or bird species recognised as fit for human consumption".

 The following are not meat products: